Granite countertops cost an average of $3,250

 Investing in granite countertops enhances your home's beauty and value, but it doesn't have to exceed your budget.
 Here are some tips to help you save money without sacrificing quality:

-Select a polished finish: Polished granite is not only more affordable upfront but also requires less maintenance than other textures.
+Select a polished finish: Polished granite is more affordable upfront and requires less maintenance than other textures.

 Consider granite tiles: Installing granite tiles instead of slabs can save on material and custom cutting costs.